MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/enable-support-tls-environment.md

 - Update Windows and the default TLS that you use for "WinHTTP".
 - Identify and reduce you dependency on the client apps and operating systems that don’t support TLS 1.2.
-- Enable TLS 1.2 applications and services that communicate with Azure AD.
+- Enable TLS 1.2 for applications and services that communicate with Azure AD.
 - Update and configure your .NET Framework installation to support TLS 1.2.
-- Ensure applications and Powershell, using [Azure AD Graph](https://graph.windows.net) and [Microsoft Graph](https://graph.microsoft.com), are hosted and run on a platform that supports TLS 1.2.
+- Ensure applications and Powershell (using [Azure AD Graph](https://graph.windows.net) and [Microsoft Graph](https://graph.microsoft.com)) and Azure AD PowerShell scripts are hosted and run on a platform that supports TLS 1.2.
 - Make sure that your web browser has the latest updates.
 We recommend that you use the new Microsoft Edge browser (based on Chromium).
 For more information, see the [Microsoft Edge release notes for Stable Channel](/deployedge/microsoft-edge-relnote-stable-channel).
 - Make sure that your web proxy supports TLS 1.2.
 For more information about how to update a web proxy, check with the vendor of your web proxy solution.